Just Like Everyone Else

 Contact Information

 If you answered “yes” or “maybe” to one or more of these questions and would like further information, please contact me, the Representative for Students with Disabilities or Chronic Illnesses, and I will be happy to provide counseling and support for your concerns.
-The counseling is confidential and solutions-oriented and is provided to help you independently determine the course of your studies and successfully complete those studies with or, more precisely, in spite of a disability or chronic illness.
+The counseling is confidential and solution-oriented with the goal of self-determined and successful studies - with or despite a disability or chronic illness!
 Simply send me an email and I will get back to you as soon as possible.
 If you would prefer to talk over the phone, please include your phone number and when you can be contacted in your email and I will be happy to call you.

 Students